 The TASK program is offered on the Chilliwack campus.
 The student union shuttle bus is available for students coming in from Abbotsford.

-The program consists of six modules offered over two semesters (fall and winter).
+The program consists of six courses offered over two semesters (fall and winter).
 Students attend classes four days per week.

 Semester I (Fall)

 |TASK 051||Program and Workplace Essentials|